 and in light of Lemma \ref{lem:aux-lemma-thm5}, $\mathbf{p}^e=\mathbf{f}(\mathbf{p}^e)$, implying by Lemma \ref{lem:equilibrium-equivalence} that $\mathbf{p}^e$ is an equilibrium.

 Define the \textit{limit set} of the ODE in \eqref{eq:ODE_def} as

-that is, if we consider a solution path of \eqref{eq:ODE_def} starting at an initial point $\mathbf{p}^0$ and pick all points visited infinitely many times on this path, then $\mathcal{L}$ includes all such points for all possible initial values $\mathbf{p}^0\in \Delta$.
+that is, we consider solution paths of \eqref{eq:ODE_def} starting at an initial point $\mathbf{p}^0$, for each such path we pick all points visited infinitely many times, and then define $\mathcal{L}$ as the union of all such points for all possible initial values $\mathbf{p}^0\in \Delta$.
 Theorems~2.1 and 2.4 in~\cite[Ch.~5.2]{KY2003} provide sufficient conditions under which the stochastic iterate $\mathbf{p}^{(n)}$ converges (almost surely) to some subset of $\mathcal{L}$ as $n\to\infty$.

 Clearly, if $\mathbf{p}^e$ is stationary, then a path starting at $\mathbf{p}^e$ will forever remain there, thus $\mathbf{p}^e\in\mathcal{L}$.
 However, in general $\mathcal{L}$ may include points that are not stationary, specifically when there are solutions of \eqref{eq:ODE_def} that do no converge to a unique point (e.g., circles).
 It is therefore of interest to introduce conditions under which such circular paths do not exist, and Assumption \ref{assum:finite_u} is one such condition.
 This is formulated in the lemma below: